-Round 5-9: SC in each stitch around (24)
+Round 5-9 (5 rounds): SC in each stitch around (24)

 Fasten off and leave a long tail for sewing.
 Sew the hair cap onto the hair.

 First strand the hair in each stitch around the edge of the hair cap.
 Next, insert strands on both sides of the hair parting for about a third of the way down the hair cap and one line at the edge of the parting, cutting across the hair cap.
-I have tried to show what I mean by that in the diagram below.
-The hair should be first inserted to the areas marked in pink.
+See the areas marked in pink in the diagram below (the top of the diagram is the front of the hair cap of your doll).

-Round 2: Start in the second chain from the hook and SC across (18)
+Row 1: Chain 19.
+Start in the second chain from the hook and SC across (18)

-Round 3: Chain 1 and turn.
+Row 2: Chain 1 and turn.
 INC in each SC across (36)

-Round 4: Chain and turn.
-5 SC, skip 8 stitches, 10 SC, skip 8 stitches, 5 SC and sl st to the first SC.
+Round 3: Chain 1 and turn.
+5 SC, skip 8 stitches, 10 SC, skip 8 stitches, 5 SC and sl st to the first SC to join.
 (20)

-Round 5: Chain 1.
+Round 4: Chain 1.
 SC in each stitch around and sl st to the first SC.
 (20)

-Round 6: Chain 1, INC, SC 19 and sl st to the first SC.
+Round 5: Chain 1, INC, SC 19 and sl st to the first SC.
 (21)

-Round 7: Chain 1.
+Round 6: Chain 1.
 SC in each stitch around, and sl st to the first SC (21)

 Fasten off and weave in the ends.

-Wrap the tail a few times around the middle of your bow and sew it onto the band.
+Wrap the tail a few times around the middle of your bow and sew the bow onto the hairband strap.
 Weave in the ends.